-- Sitting as a sole arbitrator in a large, international dispute involving breach of a franchise agreement under the UNCITRAL Rules and administered by the ICC (applicable law: Lichtenstein).
+- Sole arbitrator in a large, international dispute involving breach of a franchise agreement under the UNCITRAL Rules and administered by the ICC (applicable law: Lichtenstein).

 - Arbitral Chair in a large, complex accounting dispute exceeding a million dollars administered by the American Arbitration Association in accordance with the Accounting and Related Services Rules.

 - Sole arbitrator in a dispute involving breach of contract administered by the American Arbitration Association's Expedited Procedures (applicable law: Delaware).